sethmo2/sp25_ece445_lab_notebook/notebooks/Shreyas/README.md

 ## April 19, 2025 - IMU <a name="entry14"></a>
+Objective: Complete IMU implementation and get readings from it

 Got IMU Working with I2C, had to reassign some of the pins that were being used for RFID for general input output purpose but it was actually the designated i2C SDA, which is required for the communication.
 I'm using the MPU6050 IMU breakout, and I was able to get it working for the most part and outputing acceleration in each direction, and angle of tilt in each direction.

 The specific IMU breakout board that we chose: